JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

 Now, depending on how your initial install of Ubuntu occurred, you were either prompted to create an initial user with administrator rights or you were assigned a user.
 I’m not going to run down the list how an initial user might have been generated, but there is one overarching philosophy here: If your administrative user is named `root` that is not good from a security standpoint.

-There are are tons of hacks & exploits that explicitly look for—and act on—the `root` account.
-So you should not use the `root` account directly for any reason & instead handle administrative functions via another user who is assigned administrative rights via `sudo`.
+There are are tons of hacks and exploits that explicitly look for—and act on—the `root` account.
+So you should not use the `root` account directly for any reason and instead handle administrative functions via another user who is assigned administrative rights via `sudo`.

 ### <a name="create_users"></a> Create the users.

 Okay, so here is where you will create a new administrative user to use in lieu of the `root` account.
-The name of the account can be anything you like as long as it is not something common & predictable like `admin` or `administrator`.
-In my case, I like to use the name `sysop` which is short for “system operator” which is a throwback to the old BBS days & works well for a case like this.
+The name of the account can be anything you like as long as it is not something common and predictable like `admin` or `administrator`.
+In my case, I like to use the name `sysop` which is short for “system operator” which is a throwback to the old BBS days and works well for a case like this.
 Just add the new user using `adduser` like so:

     sudo adduser sysop